 - Readability.
 Buy a digital scale whose screen will display weed measurements in a font size that you can actually read.
 You don’t want to spend money on a scale and then have to squint to read the results.

 - Maximum capacity.
-Think about your needs and select a scale whose maximum capacity is sufficient for the quantities you plan to weigh.
+Think about your needs and select a scale whose maximum capacity is sufficient for the quantities of marijuana you plan to weigh.
 For example, some scales can only weigh up to 20 grams, while some go as high as 1,000 grams.

 - Accuracy.
 Weed measurements should be precise.
 Find a scale that will give you a reading that is within +/- a single unit of its smallest display fraction.